geekypedia/Rester/README.md

 Credits
 -----
-RESTer started as a fork of moddity/Rester. moddity/Rester was a nearly complete rewrite of [ArrestDB].
+pRESTige started as a fork of moddity/Rester. moddity/Rester was a nearly complete rewrite of [ArrestDB].
 ArrestDB was a complete rewrite of [Arrest-MySQL].

 It has reached a long way now after fixing existing bugs and adding more features in the original engine.
 Now it also bundles some more tool to get you productive quickly.